www.stalkvictims.info

 INTRODUCTION

 Free citizens have a legal right to defend themselves, a legal duty to defend dependents under their care, and a social duty to defend members of society against criminal violence.
 That said, one must only use force that is proportionate to the threat posed, not excessive force, nor attempt to punish an offender (vigilantism), nor is it your job to capture fleeing offenders which is best left to trained professional unless the offender poses a deadly threat to society such as spree killers or terrorists who attempt to escape after an attack.
+Firearms are the most effective means of defense against criminals, in large part because most will flee or surrender when confronted by a victim with a gun for fear of being maimed or killed.

 Return to Index